ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-wiring.md

       title: Panel Wiring Team
       text: >-
-        Our panel wiring operators are fully trained to IPC A-620 and have experience in producing a wide range of panel assemblies after working on projects for industries including; Automotive, Nuclear and Security.
+        Our panel wiring operators are fully trained to IPC A-620 and have experience in producing a wide range of [control panel](www.assembly-solutions.com/control-panels) assemblies after
+        working on projects for industries including; Automotive, Nuclear and Security.

         All our panel wiring products are electrically tested using our automatic testing facilities or bespoke test equipment designed specifically for the control panel.